Geographical Peer Matching for P2P Energy Sharing: Introduction

 \paragraph*{Contributions}

-We present concrete matching mechanisms capable of assigning consumers to prosumers to form P2P energy sharing communities.
+We present partitioning mechanisms between consumers and prosumers to form P2P energy sharing communities.
 One core contribution is the presentation of a mathematical modelling of the GPM problem expressed as finding a maximum weight bipartite partitioning in hypergraphs.
-We further propose and analyse different algorithms that solve the GPM problem.
+With Proposition~\ref{prop:ratio_bounds}, we provide an important theoretical result for the smart grid research community, formally lower- and upper-bounding the benefits that can be extracted from a prosumer by a coordinated group rather than independent individuals.
+We further propose and analyze different algorithms that solve the GPM problem.
 We study the cost-efficiency of the different algorithms based on an experimental study involving consumption data from 2221 real households and realistic solar profiles (both over a year), and using a realistic distribution of renewable energy resources among the peers.
-Our findings highlight that our algorithms for P2P energy sharing communities are both cost-efficient (providing significant cost-savings to all peers) and scalable (being able to match at least thousands of users).
+Our findings highlight that our solution for P2P energy sharing communities is both cost-efficient (providing significant cost savings to all peers) and scalable (capable of scaling to pools of at least thousands of users).